Call us now:

 Before exploring the details of becoming an insurance broker in Thailand, it is essential to understand the requirements for setting up an insurance company.
 Regulations differ for domestic and foreign insurance companies.

-Domestic Insurance Company :
+Domestic Insurance Company in Thailand:

 - Company Registration: The company must be registered as a Limited Company under the Civil and Commercial Code of Thailand.